ManicodeSecurity/Defending-DevOps/labs/K8S-Cluster-Setup/lab.md

 kubectl describe deployment link-unshorten
 ```

 5. Run the following command to view more info about the deployment you just created.
-We use the `-l` flag here to tell kubernets to only get pods with the Label of `run=link-unshorten` which is the default label given to this particular Pod:
+We use the `-l` flag here to tell Kubernetes to only get pods with the Label of `run=link-unshorten` which is the default label given to this particular Pod:
 ```
 kubectl get pods -l run=link-unshorten -o yaml
 ```